yanhwee/ardupilot-gazebo-ros-guide/README.md

     - Check out Intelligent Quad Videos
     - Or look at Learning Resources (Connecting to ROS) & continue with Quick Test (Without ROS step 2)

-3. For "Additional Stuffs" Installation (With ROS)
+3. For Custom Installation (With ROS)
     1. Open four terminals (Tip: Ctrl-Shift-T)
     2. In each:
         1. roslaunch Gazebo world